 has a significant photographic heritage and the Sarjeant

 late 19C & 20C International fine art photography for the Sarjeant Gallery collection and did so from

 1925, 87 prints entered the collection.

-The Tylee Cottage Artist-in-Residence scheme began in Wanganui in 1986, and the following artists have been recipients: Laurence Aberhart (1986), Anne Noble (1989), Ans
+in 1986.
+The following artists have been recipients: Laurence Aberhart (1986), Anne Noble (1989), Ans

 George Krause [USA] (1997/8), Paul Johns

-Ben Cauchi (2005/6), Andrew Ross (2009) & Ann Shelton (2012)
+Cauchi (2005/6), Andrew Ross (2009), Ann Shelton (2012), Richard Orjis (2014),

 Our interest is fundamentally in modern and contemporary art practice; however, we have staged a number of exhibitions examining photographs from the 1960s -1980s.
 We also exhibit selected work from earlier periods.

-We have monthly exhibitions and represent a large number of N.Z. and some international artists.
-We are a frequent resource for public gallery loans, and produce out-reach exhibitions for public galleries.
-The aim of these is to increase the visibility of, and contribute to the conversations around, the medium.
+We post on-line exhibitions and have to date developed 36 outreach exhibitions for public galleries.
+The aim of these is to increase the visibility of, and contribute to the conversations around the medium.

 world ours is a client-based rather than a regionally-restricted

 frequently* to meet with gallery artists, curators,

 we are unable to respond to student requests and unsolicited